Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Discussion

-In Figure \ref{fig:vdfshifted}, we show that the EAGLE simulations predict a significantly lower number of galaxies in the velocity dispersion range $100 < \sigma (\rm km \ s^{-1}) < 250$ than the observations.
+In Figure \ref{fig:vdfshifted}, we show that the EAGLE simulations predict a significantly lower number of galaxies in the $100 < \sigma (\rm km \ s^{-1}) < 250$ velocity dispersion range than the observations.
 The offset between observed and simulated VDFs is consistent with previous results based on IllustrisTNG simulations \citep{Sohn2024b}.
 However, we used the different galaxy identification compared to that applied in both observed \citep{Sohn2017b} and IllustisTNG galaxy samples \citep{Sohn2024b}.
-Here, we identify pressure-dominated galaxies based on dynamical properties (i.e., $v/\sigma$), which is not straightforward to be applied to observed sample.
-In contrast, \citet{Sohn2017b} identify quiescent galaxies with D$_{n}4000 > 1.5$, and \citet{Sohn2024b} select galaxies with specific star formation rate lower than $2 \times 10^{-11}$ yr$^{-1}$ in IllustrisTNG300 as quiescent galaxies for their VDF measurements.
-We thus investigate if the different identification of galaxy samples affects the derivation of VDFs.
+In this work, we identified pressure-dominated galaxies using dynamical criteria (i.e., $v / \sigma$), which are not straightforward to apply to observed galaxy samples.
+In contrast, \citet{Sohn2017b} identified quiescent galaxies with D$_{n}4000 > 1.5$, and \citet{Sohn2024b} selected galaxies with a specific star formation rate lower than $2 \times 10^{-11}$ yr$^{-1}$ in IllustrisTNG300 as quiescent galaxies for their VDF measurements.
+We thus investigated if the different identification of galaxy samples affects the derivation of VDFs.

 Figure \ref{fig:ssfrvsigma} shows the specific star formation rate (sSFR) as a function of $v/\sigma$ for subhalos for $M_{*} > 10^{9}~\Mdot$ in the five EAGLE simulations.
-In Figure \ref{fig:ssfrvsigma}, galaxies below the horizontal line are classified as quiescent galaxies, identified using the same selection criteria as in \citet{Sohn2024b} (hereafter, the quiescent galaxy sample).
-Galaxies to the left of the vertical line are pressure-dominated systems (hereafter, the pressure-dominated sample).
+In Figure \ref{fig:ssfrvsigma}, galaxies below the horizontal line are classified as quiescent galaxies, which were identified using the same selection criteria as in \citet{Sohn2024b} (hereafter the quiescent galaxy sample).
+Galaxies to the left of the vertical line are pressure-dominated systems (hereafter the pressure-dominated sample).
 The overlap between the quiescent and pressure-dominated samples is surprisingly small.
 Among quiescent galaxies, $\sim 75 - 85~\%$ are pressure-dominated galaxies, whereas only $\sim 30 - 50~\%$ of pressure-dominated galaxies are quiescent galaxies.
 This difference in sample selection influences the shape of the resulting VDFs.